From black and simple to black and feminine

 Adding a bit feminity to an ordinary Jeans-skirt

 I love this skirt, but having used it for several seasons, I wanted to add some changes to it.
 I found a matching lace and sewed it onto the lower edge.
+When washing lace, always use laundrybags to keep it safe.

 From my husbands sweater to a knitted skirt.

 I’m sure a lot of closets has old knitted shirts, that are not used today.
 Maybe they’re to small or to big or no longer trendy.
 This shirt was turned upside down, I cut of the sleeves and added some of the sleeves to the linnen.
 Usually it’s a good idea to use shirts that are to big for you, because you have to include space for the sewing.
+The sleeves might also be redesigned as legwarmers like THESE.

 From oldfashioned and boring to vintage